mstrlaw/mstrlaw/src/posts/2022-06-26-too-much-communication-close-to-a-release-means-theres-a-problem.md

 Things didn't run smoothly nor equally for many of the team members.
 Delivery hadn't been thoroughly planned nor accompanied, cross-team dependencies hadn't been mapped or coordinated in detail.
 Much planning detail was left out as people were subject to a lot of context switch from different cognitive domains.

-There's more to this.
+More reasons were identified during.
 To me it's a good example of the <a href="https://en.wikipedia.org/wiki/Swiss_cheese_model" target="_blank">Swiss Cheese Model</a> in action.

 <hr>